HermitOS/nugetconfigcreator/README.md

 # Create or add a NuGet.config with local feed at custom path
 nugetc add local --path "D:\MyNuGetFeed"

+# Note on --path and updates (local feed)
+# - If NuGet.config already contains the 'local' feed, running with --path updates the existing path.
+# - Running without --path preserves the current path (no change).
+# - To start fresh, remove then add: `nugetc remove local` → `nugetc add local --path "D:\NewPath"`

 # Create or add a NuGet.config with MyGet.org feed
 nugetc add myget
 ```